 Consider a situation where a specific student has provided input to several activities.
-By analyzing the student input, the system can determine that in most Fill-in-the-Blank activities where the student needs to enter the correct finite verb form, the student is able to produce finite verb forms that correctly agree with the subject provided in the activity.
+By analyzing the student input, the system can determine that in most fill-in-the-blank activities where the student needs to enter the correct finite verb form, the student is able to produce finite verb forms that correctly agree with the subject provided in the activity.
 The same student has also provided some full sentence answers to reading comprehension activities.
-Analyzing those answers, the system determines that they frequently do not show correct agreement between the subject and the verb.
-Based on the student model obtained from those interactions, the system can infer that the student is in principle aware of the need to encode subject-verb agreement, but has problems doing so when the entire sentence needs to be created (or the student's attention might be consumed by the content-manipulation needs of an activity or other cognitive demands - what exactly the system can infer depends on what it can determine about the activity, i.e., generally it depends on the explicitness of the activity model).
+Analyzing those answers, the system determines that they frequently do not show correct subject-verb agreement.
+Based on the student model obtained from those interactions, the system can infer that the student is in principle aware of the need to encode subject-verb agreement, but has problems doing so when the entire sentence needs to be created (or that the student's attention might be consumed by the contentmanipulation needs of an activity or other cognitive demands).
+What exactly the system can infer depends on what it can determine about the activity, i.e., generally it depends on the explicitness of the activity model).